 Currently, most of the hospitals in the network use T-1 circuits for data connectivity, which allow for a data transfer rate of 1.5 megabits per second, according to a statement from the health care network.

 The new system will provide a minimum of 100 megabits per second upstream and downstream, and can provide 1 gigabit per second, which will allow for improved real-time data transfer.
+These are certainly some fast network speeds that now seem to be competing with similar speeds from providers such as infinity dish and many other ISP’s offering high-speed internet packages.

 “They’ll be able to communicate with the hospitals and with each other from clinic to clinic on a much more effective basis, versus in some rural areas, they haven’t had a network that even supports that type of communication,” said Laura Kocher, communications specialist with G4S Technology.
+Those who live in rural areas with limited to no internet access may want to click here to check out some of the satellite internet options and services available to them.

 Participating health care facilities in the northern half of the state are expected to come online within 18 months, while the rest of the state will be connected within three years.